nystudio107/retour/README.md

      *            $args = array(
      *                'redirect' => array(
      *                    'id' => the id of the redirect record in the retour_redirects table
-     *                    'associatedEntryId' => the id of the entry if this is a Dynamic Entry Redirect; 0 otherwise
+     *                    'associatedElementId' => the id of the entry if this is a Dynamic Entry Redirect; 0 otherwise
      *                    'redirectSrcUrl' => the legacy URL as entered by the user
      *                    'redirectSrcUrlParsed' => the redirectSrcUrl after it has been parsed as a micro template for {variables}
      *                        via renderObjectTemplate().
 This is typically what you would want to match against.